Sunday 16th November

-Australia.
-I still can’t believe it’s happening.
-I can’t remember the last time I left Essex, let alone the country, and tomorrow I’ll be leaving the flipping hemisphere.
-It’s all happened so fast!
 A few weeks ago I was still investigating mortgages and planning for our future.
-Then, even post-dumping, the idea of going backpacking on the other side of the world was as alien to me as car mechanics or cunnilingus.
-At least until, without warning, Bev and Rachel had turned up.
+Even post-dumping, the idea of going backpacking on the other side of the world was as alien to me as car mechanics or cunnilingus.
+At least it was until Bev and Rachel had turned up.
 At first I’d thought they’d come to see how I was doing, but instead they were dropping a bombshell of their own.
 My bestest girlfriend, my drinking buddy, my shoulder, my rock and my confidant was telling me she was off to travel around Oz for a year.
 With Rachel.
 It felt like I’d been dumped for a second time that week.

 “Oh, don’t cry babes!”
-Bev had said, smothering me with her chesticles.
+Bev had said, smothering me with what she referred to as her chesticles.
 “You’ll be fine!
 You’ve just gotta get back out there.
 Live a little!”

 “But we’re ‘Bev and Kev’!
 We’re a team!”
 I whimpered.
 “I need you now more than ever!”

-“Oi!
-Snap aht of it!”
-Rachel had rolled her eyes, and I cringed as she put her phone away and joined the conversation.
+Rachel’s ‘Essex’ accent made me wince as she put her phone down and joined the conversation.
 She was always a tad louder than she needed to be, and that voice needed no help to cross a room.
-Not that it needed to.
-She was sitting right next to me.
+Funny… she didn’t even talk like that until she watched TOWIE.

-“Ya know ya gonna be better off wivout him anyway, so don’t sit ‘ere wiv a cob on.
-Why doncha do what we’re doin?
-Get aways for a bit too?”
+“You’re gonna be better off without him, so don’t just sit there with a cob on.
+Why don’t ya do what we’re doing?
+Get aways for a bit too?
+Go to Oz or summit like us?”

 They’d looked gobsmacked.
 No wonder really, I’d surprised even myself.

-Better tell a few people I’m going, I suppose.
+Better email a few people and tell them I’m off in the morning, I suppose.

 Dear friends, family and facebookers,